Swanand01/disecto-assignment/README.md

 To test the API endpoints, import the Postman Collection.
 Login or register, and use Bearer token as auth where necessary.

+### Further documentation

+Model and view documentation can be found in models.py and views.py.